What Are the Different Career Paths in Healthcare Analytics?

 Are There More Job Options with a Master’s Degree?

-Like most fields, having a master’s degree, in this case, a healthcare analytics degree, opens up more job opportunities.
-Besides working as a healthcare data analyst, some of the other options include:
+Like most fields, having a master’s degree, in this case, a healthcare analytics degree, can oftentimes open up more job opportunities.
+Besides working as a healthcare data analyst, some of the other options may include:

 - Clinical manager